escapingnetwork/pages/content/services/halfboard.md

 **Meal Times:** The meal times are flexible, and we prefer to not interfere between our student and our host family\'s freedom.
-For this reason, we suggest contact your host to arrange a proper breakfast and dinner meal which will be suitable for you and your host
+For this reason, we suggest you to contact your host to arrange a proper breakfast and dinner meal which best suits you and your host

 **Additional Information:** There are no additional costs associated with our half-board service.
 The cost is includes both breakfast and